Export Office 365 Users’ Logon History Report to CSV Using PowerShell

 • Teams external user login activities

-Additionally, AdminDroid provides 1500+ pre-built reports and 20 smart visually appealing dashboards to know about your Office 365 environment at a glance.
+Additionally, AdminDroid provides 1900+ pre-built reports and 30 smart dashboards to know about your Office 365 environment at a glance.
 This tool provides reports on Office 365 reporting, auditing, analytics, usage statistics, security & compliance, etc.